 As the 2014 World Cup is coming to a close, we can learn a few lessons from this global phenomenon.
+First and foremost, head to an online sportsbook to place your bets on who will be the winner in the World Cup final!
 With an estimated 3.9 billion people watching matches throughout the month-long soccer tournament, it’s no wonder brands are fighting for the ultimate exposure.
 This year, some have challenged conventional advertising and have turned to more creative ways to engage the audience, especially through interactive social media.

 1. Penalty: Follow the Rules